w3c/webtransport/explainer.md

 }
 ```

-### 5. Sending Real-time Video one Frame per Stream with Send Order
+### 6. Sending Video one Stream per Frame or Segment with Send Order

 As video frames tend to exceed the size of a datagram, a common way to send video is to use a stream per frame or segment.
 This ensures frames arrive whole without blocking on previous frames, allowing for frame loss.
 The streams can be assigned a send order to avoid them competing with one another.
 In this particular example, earlier frames are given a higher priority to assist decode order.
 ```js